Intro to Longtermism

 Here’s an argument against ‘pure time discounting’ from Parfit (1984).
 Suppose you bury some glass in a forest.
 In one case, a child steps on the glass in 10 years’ time, and hurts herself.
 In the other case, a child steps on the glass in 110 years’ time, and hurts herself just as much.
 If we discounted welfare by 5% every year, we would have to think that the second case is over 100 times less bad than the first — which it obviously isn’t.
 Since discounting is exponential, this shows that even a modest-seeming annual discount rate implies wildly implausible differences in intrinsic value over large enough timescales.
 Applying even a 3% discount rate implies that outcomes now are more than 2 million times more intrinsically valuable than outcomes 500 years from now.

 Consider how a decision-maker from the past would have weighed our interests in applying such a discount rate.
-Does it sound right that a despotic ruler from the year 1500 could have justified some slow ecological disaster on the grounds that we matter millions of times less than his contemporaries One pedantic, but optimistic, point is that while humans do tend to discount future goods, they don't tend to discount them exponentially.
+Does it sound right that a despotic ruler from the year 1500 could have justified some slow ecological disaster on the grounds that (sidenote: One pedantic, but optimistic, point is that while humans do tend to discount future goods, they don’t tend to discount them exponentially.
 Instead, people tend to discount hyperbolically — where the discount rate they apply is inconsistent over time.
 Over short time horizons, we discount steeply.
 Over long time horizons, we discount less steeply.
 For instance, many people would prefer £20 now to £30 one month from now, but few people would prefer £20 one year from now to £30 a year and a month from now.
 I say this is an optimistic point because it means that most people think (or at least behave as if) some constant discount rate is less and less reasonable the further out it is projected.
-In other words, people are more inclined to care about the very long-run future relative to the not-so-long-run future than constant discount rates imply.?
+In other words, people are more inclined to care about the very long-run future relative to the not-so-long-run future than constant discount rates imply.)?

 By ‘future’, we mean ‘our future’ — our descendants and the lives they lead.
 You could use the phrase ‘humanity’s future’, but note that ‘humanity’ we mean our descendants: not necessarily just the species Homo sapiens.
 We’re interested in how big and valuable the future could be, and then we’ll ask whether we might have some say over that value.
 Neither of those things depends on the biological species of our descendants.